Salesforce Read Connector

 Refresh Schedule

-The refresh schedule specifies how often Ascend checks the data location to see if there's new data.
-Ascend will automatically kick off the corresponding big data jobs once new or updated data is discovered.
+The refresh schedule specifies how often Ascend checks the table to see if there's new data since the last refresh (see CDC section below).
+If new data is found, Ascend will automatically start the ingestion process for the new data.

 Figure 6